croaky/blog/articles/git/monorepo.md

 We design an architecture like this:

-- a "Dashboard" web interface for customers (Svelte, TypeScript)
+- a "Dashboard" web interface for customers (HTML, CSS, JavaScript)
-- SDKs for customers (Go, Node, Ruby)
+- SDKs for customers (Go, JavaScript, Ruby)
 - an HTTP server (Go)
 - a Postgres database backing the HTTP API